openssl/technical-policies/policies/branch-policy.md

   be a major release or there are no changes accepted for a future minor release yet.
-- All changes specifically targetting this branch instead of the default development branch must be approved by the OpenSSL Foundation and OpenSSL Corporation.
+- All changes specifically targetting this branch instead of the default development branch must be approved by the OpenSSL Foundation or the OpenSSL Corporation.

 ## Branch and tag naming